Heartwork621/Heartwork621.github.io/_pages/about.md

   - /about.html
 ---

 I'm a forth year undergraduate medical student from [School of Medicine](https://szmed.sysu.edu.cn/zh-hans), [Sun Yat-sen University](https://www.sysu.edu.cn/).
 I am currently learning at [Sun Yat-sen Memorial Hospital](https://www.gzsys.org.cn/).
+My current GPA is 3.81/5.00, ranking in the top 4% of the grade.

 I am very fortune to have previously learnt at [Zhongshan Ophthalmic Center](https://www.gzzoc.com/), where the excellent faculty and world-class medical standards left a deep impression on me.